Is Using a VPN Illegal in the U.S.? A Business Owner’s Guide to Compliance

 Three distinctions clarify where the real issues lie:

-• Terms of Service violation: Possibly.
-Bypassing geo-restrictions on platforms like Netflix is a civil contractual matter, not a criminal act.
+Terms of Service violation: Possibly.
+Bypassing geo-restrictions to access content on platforms like Netflix is a civil contractual matter, not a criminal act.
 The worst outcome is account suspension.

 The question “what state banned VPNs?” has a clear answer: no U.S. state has enacted a VPN ban.
 School districts and government agencies sometimes prohibit personal VPN clients on their managed networks, but that is an internal IT policy, not a legal restriction.